 - Place the skillet over medium high heat, add the eggs and scramble them.
 This should only take a couple minutes.

-- Meanwhile, microwave the tortilla for about 15 seconds until it is pliable.
+- Meanwhile, microwave the tortilla for about 15 seconds until it is pliable (assuming you're eating it right away.
+If you're prepping for later, this isn't necessary).

 - To assemble, spoon the eggs on to the tortilla.
 Top with cheese, bacon, avocado, spinach, tomato, and scallions.
-Roll up the tortilla and the breakfast burrito is ready to enjoy!
+Roll up the tortilla and the breakfast wrap is ready to enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.